VirtuosoResearch/Regularized-Self-Labeling/README.md

 # Regularized Self-Labeling

-This repository provides the implementation for the paper "Improved Regularization and Robustness for Fine-tuning in Neural Networks" accepted in NeurIPS 2021.
+This repository provides the implementation for the paper "Improved Regularization and Robustness for Fine-tuning in Neural Networks", which will be presented as a poster paper in NeurIPS'21.

-We propose an algorithm that incorporates regularized fine-tuning and self-training for improved regularization and robustness.
-In the algorithm:
+In this work, we propose a regularized self-labeling approach that combines regularization and self-training methods for improving the generalization and robustness properties of fine-tuning.
+Our approach includes two components:

-- First, we encode ***layer-wise distance constraints*** to regularize the model weights at different levels.
-Compared to (vanilla) fine-tuning, our algorithm reduces the gap between the training and test accuracy, thus alleviating over-fitting.
+- First, we encode ***layer-wise regularization*** to penalize the model weights at different layers of the neural net.
-- Second, we add a ***self-labeling mechanism*** that corrects and down weights "noisy labels" based on the neural network's predictions.
+- Second, we add ***self-labeling*** that relabels data points based on current neural net's belief and reweights data points whose confidence is low.

 ![](./figures/main_figure.pdf)